 Prison time and loss of driving privileges aren’t the only penalties for a felony hit-and-run charge.
 Felony convictions can have a dramatic impact on your life.
 Convicted felons often have a harder time renting, getting an education, and getting gainful employment opportunities.
 Having a felony on your record can also drastically increase the penalty for any future charges or convictions.

-If someone causes severe property damage during a hit and run, they can be charged under the ARS criminal damage statute.
+Suppose someone causes severe property damage during a hit and run.
+They could face charges under the ARS criminal damage statute.

 Jail time and fines aren’t the only penalties that can result from leaving the scene of an accident.
 If your car insurance company has reason to believe you fled the scene of an accident or failed to report it, it can cancel your policy without notice.
 This can leave you financially liable for all damages caused by a motor vehicle accident.
 If your insurance company keeps your policy intact, you could still face increased premiums because of your driving record.